Print

 2. Add the softened cream cheese to a large bowl.
 Stir the cream cheese until smooth.

-3. Add about 1 cup of the shredded cheese to the bowl (reserving about ½ cup for later, you can eyeball this).
-Also add the sour cream, (optional) mayo, minced garlic, and Old Bay seasoning.
+3. Mix together the mozzarella and Parmesan cheeses.
+Add about 1 cup of the shredded cheese mix to the cream cheese.
+(Reserve about ½ cup of the cheese for later, you can eyeball this.)
+Also add the sour cream, (optional) mayo, minced garlic, and Old Bay seasoning to the bowl.
 Stir the mixture together until evenly combined.

-4. Thoroughly squeeze the moisture out of the thawed chopped spinach (this step is important, otherwise the dip will be too watery).
+4. Squeeze the moisture out of the thawed chopped spinach (this step is important, otherwise the dip will be too watery).
 Add the squeezed spinach to the bowl.
-Also add the drained chopped or torn artichokes hearts, and crab meat.
-Stir gently just until combined.
+Also add the drained chopped or torn artichokes hearts.
+Mix to combine.

-6. Bake the dip in the preheated oven for 25 - 30 minutes, or until the dip is bubbling and the edges are browned.
-Serve immediately with your choice of crackers, bread, chips, and/or veggies.
+7. Bake the dip in the preheated oven for 25 - 30 minutes, or until the dip is bubbling and the edges are browned.
+If desired, move the dip to the top oven rack and broil on high for 2 - 3 minutes to brown the top even more.

 Notes